beancount/docs/docs/03_installing_beancount.md

 ##### lxml<a id="lxml"></a>

-##### A tool is provided to bake a static HTML version of the web interface to a zip file (`bean-bake`).
+A tool is provided to bake a static HTML version of the web interface to a zip file (`bean-bake`).
 This is convenient to share files with an accountant who may not have your software installed.
-The web scraping code that is used to do that used the lxml HTML parsing library.<a id="a-tool-is-provided-to-bake-a-static-html-version-of-the-web-interface-to-a-zip-file-bean-bake.-this-is-convenient-to-share-files-with-an-accountant-who-may-not-have-your-software-installed.-the-web-scraping-code-that-is-used-to-do-that-used-the-lxml-html-parsing-library."></a>
+The web scraping code that is used to do that used the lxml HTML parsing library.

 #### Python Libraries for Export (optional)<a id="python-libraries-for-export-optional"></a>